PunkSynth/VCO_3340_mk_I/README.md

 ## Layout
 Four pictures are provided to show how the PCBs are populated.
+In the picture of the VCO panel PCB there is a modification.
+Two voltage follower buffers (TL072) has been added to the "Fine_Buf" and the "Coars_Buf" to achieve the correct signal level.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first